 The use of a headset with microphone (like those available with many mobile phones) is recommended for audio clarity.

-Any video-conferencing or live-streaming should be done on a voluntary basis.
-Practitioners choosing to live-stream should continue to work in the same professional manner as they would in the classroom.
+Practitioners should continue to work in the same professional manner as they would in the classroom.
 Practitioners should undertake the following.

 - Adhere to professional standards of dress when in front of the camera.